 Index the COBOL programs, copybooks, and JCL into a vector store.
 Operationally near-free, immediate developer leverage for schema discovery, and the foundation for recovering schema information in Pattern 6 domains.
 It also forces the team to build the embedding and retrieval infrastructure on a dataset that does not pressure the vector store yet.

 Pick two reference domains with clean T+24h or looser budgets.
-Run the full pipeline — EBCDIC conversion, COMP-3 unpacking, field validation, embedding, vector store load — and verify against known-good control records before any retrieval query is enabled in production.
+Run the full pipeline — EBCDIC conversion (two phases, COMP-3 first), field validation, embedding, vector store load — and verify against known-good control records before any retrieval query is enabled in production.
 The first production query is too late to discover the encoding bug.

 The reconciliation job that continuously compares vector store records against the mainframe source and alerts on divergence must exist before Pattern 2 or Pattern 4 is introduced.
 CDC and event sourcing fail silently.
 The verification harness is the only mechanism that catches it.
 Logging that records 'pipeline succeeded' is not observability — it is an alibi.